 Jumping high is not reserved for "the genetic freaks".

-With the correctly prescribed vertical jump program and dedication to mastering the art and science of the jump you too can add many inches to your vertical jump in a matter of weeks.
+With the correctly prescribed vertical jump training protocol and dedication to mastering the art and science of the jump you too can add many inches to your vertical jump, in a matter of weeks.

 Players with an impressive vertical jumping ability are always the first to get noticed on the court.